 You will need to have:

-- an excellent level of technical ability to deal with the detailed and delicate nature of the work;
+- excellent practical skills and technical ability to deal with the detailed and delicate nature of the work

-- strong oral and written communication skills, including the ability to explain complex information clearly to clients;
+- strong oral and written communication skills in order to explain complex information clearly to clients

 - perseverance, commitment and a genuine enthusiasm for the work.

-If you are setting up your own business, you will also need skills in administration and marketing.
+If you're setting up your own business, you will also need excellent administration and marketing skills.

 Furniture conservators and restorers work with public and private collections within the heritage sector, with conservation businesses or as independent conservators, furniture makers, designers or restorers.